MicrosoftDocs/msix-docs/msix-src/desktop/app-attach-from-visualstudio.md

 - A functioning Azure Virtual Desktop deployment.
 To learn how to deploy Azure Virtual Desktop (classic), see [Create a tenant in Azure Virtual Desktop](/azure/virtual-desktop/virtual-desktop-fall-2019/tenant-setup-azure-active-directory).
 To learn how to deploy Azure Virtual Desktop with Azure Resource Manager integration, see [Create a host pool with the Azure portal](/azure/virtual-desktop/create-host-pools-azure-marketplace).

-- Get the extension from [MSIX Developer Labs](https://github.com/microsoft/MSIX-Labs/blob/master/DeveloperLabs/AppAttach/AppAttachExtension.vsix).
+- Get the extension from Visual Studio Marketplace by going [here ](https://marketplace.visualstudio.com/items?itemName=AppStreamingDeveloperServices.AppAttachToolkit)or searching for "App Attach Toolkit".
 - Install the extension to Visual Studio by double clicking the above downloaded file.

 ![User's image](media/app-attach-from-visualstudio/image1.png)